Portfolio-wide waste visibility for modern real estate owners

 3. Inconsistent Diversion Reporting

-Hauler reports vary.
-Sustainability teams spend weeks reconciling data manually.
+Vendor reports vary.
+Sustainability teams spend valuable time reconciling data manually.

 4. Vendor Blind Spots